MominAhmed123/MominAhmed123.github.io/_projects/Vector Image Compression.md

 Your browser does not support the video tag.
 </video>

-You can also change the speed of the drawing by increasing the time delay in VectorRotation.java
+You can also change the speed of the drawing by changing the time delay in VectorRotation.java
 ~~~
 timer = new Timer(50, e -> {
     angle += dt;